Martchus/blackwidowcontrol/README.md

 ## Copyright notice and license
 The script itself is based on https://finch.am/projects/blackwidow.
-While the original license is unspecified, the author makes it clear that using and modified the code is permitted (and even encouraged):
+While the original license is unspecified, the author makes it clear that using and modifying the code is permitted (and even encouraged):

 > 2020-08-27 Relatives and descendents of this code have been available in various places for many years now, and are probably better maintained.
 Check